 The next day we’ll encounter west Simatai (the rest is closed for the time being), which features some of the steepest hiking you’ll find.

-Our final trek will be at Hunaghuacheng, and while the wall here is restored its setting upon rolling hills makes for some hard trekking.
+Our final trek will be at Hunaghuacheng, and while the wall is on the rolling hills by the beautiful lakes, making for some challenging trekking.

 "I highly recommend this group to everyone.
 If you you have a choice ask for Oliver. we did a 7 day hike and he went above and beyond.
 Oliver was friendly, funny, and knowledgeable. one of my best trips ever and I have him to thank. any questions you may have the company is quick to respond and I appreciate that greatly. thank you great wall adventure club!"